Frequently Asked Questions

-Our online product is currently available in Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, and Virginia.
+Our online product is currently available in Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, and Virginia.
 We will be expanding across the United States soon!
 Contact us to find out more about joining the beta program for your state.

 Buying a Policy

 Sure.
 That said, 1099 workers need to purchase their own insurance coverage.
 Our carrier partner may ask for proof of this insurance, either now or at some point during the lifetime of your policy.

 Most customers can get coverage in as little as five to seven minutes.
 Once in a while, our insurance partner may decide to review your case in a little more detail.
 When this happens, our usual turnaround time is about 30 minutes during business hours (so maybe a day or two longer if you’re applying at midnight on a Saturday).